georgev93/BabyNameDropper/Readme.md

 (the "maybe" column) of that row if they would consider the name, but they're not in love with it.
-This can be done from the comfort of their favorite device, potentially by treating the csv as a spreadsheet in Google Sheets and marking it up from their phone while on an beach in Australia.
+This can be done from the comfort of their favorite device, potentially by treating the csv as a spreadsheet in Google Sheets and marking it up from their phone while on a beach in Australia.
 See the [below section](#filling-out-the-voting-sheet) on how to fill out this "voting sheet".
 5. Once both parents have filled out their respective voting sheets, you can